JuliaLang/julia/README.windows.md

     echo "export PATH=/usr/local/bin:/usr/bin:/opt/bin:/mingw/bin:/python" >> ~/.bashrc
 ```

-     *N.B.* The `export` clobbers whatever $(PATH) is already defined.
+     *N.B.* The `export` clobbers whatever `$PATH` is already defined.
 This is suggested to avoid path-masking.
-If you use MSYS2 for purposes other than building Julia, you may perfer to append rather than clobber.
+If you use MSYS2 for purposes other than building Julia, you may prefer to append rather than clobber.

      *N.B.* All of the path-separators in the mount commands are unix-style.